helsing72/ops/Doc/SubscribingToTopic.md

 If we want to use a listener approach we can use Java's Observer classes in the following way (in this example the Observer is implemented inline):

 ```
 sub.addObserver(new Observer()
 {
     public void update(Observable o, Object arg)
     {
         FooData data = (FooData)arg;
         //Do something with the data...
     }
 });

 ```

-It is also possible to have an application thread wait for incomming data and poll it as soon as data is available, the following lines will wait for data for 1000 milliseconds and return a data (!null) only if a new sample arrives within the timeout:
+It is also possible to have an application thread wait for incoming data and poll it as soon as data is available, the following lines will wait for data for 1000 milliseconds and return a data (!null) only if a new sample arrives within the timeout:

 ```
 FooData data = null;